Dagmara Mendes De Oliveira

-If you are looking for support, you have already taken the first brave step in helping yourself, which is really great.
-In all my years of helping people I completely believe that with the right encouragement and assistance everyone can find joy in life and have the chance to connect with a sense of vitality and purposefulness, whatever their burdens.
+If you are looking for support, you have already taken the first brave step in helping yourself or a loved one, which is really great.
+In all my years of helping people I completely believe that with the right encouragement and assistance everyone can find joy in life and have the chance to connect with a sense of vitality and purposefulness, whatever their burdens and problems.

 There are two things I really value in life and my counselling practice has really evolved around them.
 I am a passionate advocate for children and young people by not only actively counselling them in the day to day but also by championing better access and provision to mental health services and creating content/courses for young people.
 My relationship with nature is my second love, and I warmly invite my clients to join me on walks around our beautiful Kent countryside for my Therapy in Nature sessions.
 If any of the above sound of interest please read below.
 I have written more about it each one.

 Working with young people and children is something that I really enjoy and have years of experience doing.
 I am a strong supporter of children’s rights and I believe it is so important that each child should have access to therapy at the point of need.
 I have seen many an adult struggling for years with issues that could have perhaps been prevented with the right help and intervention at a younger age.
 I work in Private Practice as well as part time for the charity Spurgeons in Tunbridge Wells, which focuses on helping families and children.
 I have worked in primary and secondary schools in Kent for a good few years now and my experience ranges from working with children from primary school age to young adults at universities.
 (This includes working with SEN and children with Autism and EHPs)

 I have worked with various issues from grief and loss low mood to self-harm.
 Recently I have been working with OCD type symptoms and generally anxiety, which seemed to have been exacerbated during the lockdown period.
 I have also over the last few years seen an increase in work around gender and sexual identity and am hoping to set up a support group for parents who have gender-diverse children.